 A calculated amount of apple cider vinegar a day will greatly help with your digestion, something many mothers-to-be will appreciate because of how often they tend to experience irregularity and constipation during pregnancy.

-Sometimes harmful bacteria lurks around in our stomachs and cause digestive problems, but ACV contains antibiotic properties known to fight these harmful bacteria in favor of the good bacteria that helps aid digestion.
+Sometimes harmful bacteria lurk around in our stomachs and cause digestive problems, but ACV contains antibiotic properties known to fight these harmful bacteria in favor of the good bacteria that helps aid digestion4.

 Apple cider vinegar is excellent for individuals who suffer from diabetes because of its abilities to regulate blood sugar levels.